gromacs/gromacs/docs/user-guide/mdrun-performance.rst

    with the GPUs focused on the calculation of the NB.

 #) With fast/modern GPUs and/or slow/old CPUs with few cores,
    it generally helps to have the GPU do PME.
+With very few/weak cores, it can help to have the GPU do bonded interactions also.

 #) It *is* possible to use multiple GPUs with PME offload
    by letting e.g.